 Bison have a very keen sense of smell, which they use to help protect themselves from predators.
 A bison can smell a predator up to 3 kilometers away, and they use this sense to stay away from predators.

 One of the bison’s huge adaptations to the wild is its strength.
 Bison can live in almost any habitat and can use their power to adapt to the weather.
 Bison have weak legs that would otherwise hider them in snowy conditions, but the bison use their heads to shovel the snow in front of them, allowing them to travel to their destinations.

-Bison are seen as a symbol of strength to Native Americans and have also been used as the symbol on flags, coins, and seals.
+Bison are seen as a symbol of strength to Native Americans and have also been used as a symbol on flags, coins, and seals.
 The bison has been used as a mascot for many schools, colleges, and universities due to its symbol of strength.

-The bison is the largest mammal in North America and the largest land animal on the continent.
+Bison is the largest mammal in North America and the largest land animal on the continent.

 Are Male Bison Bigger Than Females?

 As with almost all mammals, male bulls are nearly always larger than female cows.